Elango-Sagravia/movie_suggestions/outstatic/content/articles/movies-like-due-date.md

 ![Two mismatched strangers embark on a chaotic cross-country road trip in Due Date](/images/due-date-road-trip-comedy-rdj-galifianakis-I3MT.png)

-Source-Zach Galifianakis and Robert Downey Jr. in Due Date.
-Credits: Empire Online
+*source-Zach Galifianakis and Robert Downey Jr. in Due Date.
+Credits: Empire Online*

 **Plot:** Peter Highman, played by Robert Downey Jr., reaches Atlanta airport to get home in time for the birth of his first child, but his encounter with Ethan, played by Zach Galifianakis, derails his schedule.
 The movie follows a series of disaster events right after Peter steps out of the cab at the airport.
 What started as a bag switch argument between the two ends led to them getting banned from the airlines.